-Located in the Town n’ Country suburb of Tampa, two entrances provide access to the nearly 80-acre campus that features classrooms, a fine arts center, a science wing, technology labs, a pre-kindergarten wing and a 19,000-square-foot. student center.
-Two libraries provide research and reading material to all three divisions: the West Family Resource Center contains the Rudolph Library, which serves pre-k through fifth-grade and has approximately 16,000 titles in its collection; the Jean Ann Cone Library serves the middle and upper division students and has over 24,000 titles (including ebooks and print).
+Located in the Town n’ Country suburb of Tampa, two entrances provide access to the 84-acre campus that features modern classrooms, a fine arts center, an arts and sciences center, world-class athletics facilities, a pre-kindergarten wing, maker spaces and a 19,000-square-foot student center.
+Two libraries provide research and reading material to all three divisions: the West Family Resource Center contains the Rudolph Library, which serves pre-k through fifth-grade and has approximately 16,000 titles in its collection; the Jean Ann Cone Library serves the Middle and Upper Division students and has over 24,000 titles (including ebooks and print).
 Both libraries have online catalogs that provide global access.
 Rudolph has 15 electronic databases, and Cone has 40 electronic databases.

 Campus Master Plan